sanazkeshvari/Papers/SDLR/README.md

 #### Teacher Phase:
   1. Unpack the <a href = "https://github.com/allegro/allRank">allrank</a> package in a target directory (such as a directory named Teacher).
   2. Download and unpack the SDLR.zip file (which contains all the implementation codes).
-  3. Replace or overwrite the unpacked codes of SDLR.zip into the `allrank` directory of the extracted <a href = "https://github.com/allegro/allRank">allrank</a> package.
+  3. Replace or add the unpacked codes of SDLR.zip into the `allrank` directory of the extracted <a href = "https://github.com/allegro/allRank">allrank</a> package (See Replacements section in this manual).
   4. Set your running settings in the files whose names start with "lambdarank_atmax" of `in` directory inside the `allrank` directory and remember to set the datasets address in "path" of "data" and "ListSD" for name of loss in that setting (Note: the name of loss function is case sensitive).

      (Change the "inupt-norm" of setting file to True for MSLR10K and MSLR30K.)